kevinconway/python-packaging-demo/README.rst

 ----------------

-The custom packaging example is intended as a sandbox for using non-packaging techniques for deploying code.
+The custom packaging example is intended as a sandbox for using non-packaging techniques to deploy code.
 An example scenario would go as follows:

 .. code-block:: shell